ipfs-inactive/docs/content/reference/api/http.md

   - `trickle` [bool]: Use trickle-dag format for dag generation.
 Required: no.
   - `only-hash` [bool]: Only chunk and hash - do not write to disk.
 Required: no.
   - `wrap-with-directory` [bool]: Wrap files with a directory object.
 Required: no.
-  - `stdin-name` [string]: Assign a name if the file source is stdin.
-Required: no.
-  - `hidden` [bool]: Include files that are hidden.
-Only takes effect on recursive add.
-Required: no.
   - `chunker` [string]: Chunking algorithm, size-[bytes] or rabin-[min]-[avg]-[max].
 Default: "size-262144".
 Required: no.
   - `pin` [bool]: Pin this object when adding.
 Default: "true".
 Required: no.
   - `raw-leaves` [bool]: Use raw blocks for leaf nodes. (experimental).
 Required: no.